andrewj54-cmd/andrewj54-cmd.github.io/_posts/2025-11-03-predicting-customer-loyalty.md

 ```

-The mean cross-validated r-squared score from this is **0.871** which is slighter higher than we saw for Linear Regression.
+The mean cross-validated r-squared score from this is **0.871** which is slightly higher than what we saw for Linear Regression.

 <br>
 ##### Calculate Adjusted R-Squared